sebmellen/micro.blog/content/posts/2021/Feb/hands-to-work-hearts-to-god.md

 So you might one day heaven find

 But yea', you may soon find it true
-That heaven really dwells _in you_
+That heaven _really_ dwells _in you_
-And thus building day and night
+And thus, by building day and night
-Is the way into the light
+You will find that sacred light